shakespete/react/Notes.md

 <h3>React Fragments</h3>
 React will not render two or more adjacent or sibling elements as a component, so we used to have to wrap these in an enclosing tag like a div.
 This led to a lot of unnecessary tags being created though, a bunch of wrappers without much purpose.
 If we use a React Fragment, we can mimic the behavior of a wrapper without actually creating a new tag.

+<h4>NOTE:</h4> <b>react-scripts</b> was also created by Facebook and is where the real magic happens.
+It installs Babel, ESLint, webpack, and more, so that you don’t have to configure them manually.

+<h3>Pure Component</h3>
+A Pure Component is a function component that does not contain state and will render the same user interface given the same props.